Design begins on schools scheduled for 2018 improvements

 Hamilton pointed out that the district is able to monitor building deferred maintenance needs through a Facility Condition Index scores.
 These scores were the basis for facility scorecards that school communities received prior to the passage of the bond in 2016.

 “The FCI scores, along with information from our maintenance work order system and several meetings with our maintenance staff, are how we determined which schools would be first,” he added.

-The district interviewed and awarded three architectural design teams for the projects earlier this month.
+The district interviewed and awarded three architectural design teams for the projects in April.
 A school-appointed Design Advisory Group has been assembled for each project.
 A Design Advisory Group (DAG) is a group of project stakeholders including the school principal, staff members and parents who help the design team understand the school users’ need and help them to design features that support those needs.
 These DAG groups began meeting this month, and they will remain involved until the project reaches the the end of the design development phase - which is when work on the final construction drawings begins.

 Overall design work for Mountain View, North Mor, North Star, Stukey, Westview and Woodglen is expected to take 12 weeks.
 Major construction is expected to take place in Summer 2018 and be completed in time for the start of the 2018-19 school year.

 For the Arapahoe Ridge and Cotton Creek expansion projects, design work is expected to take about six months with construction slated to start in early 2018.
 The additions are also expected to be completed by the start of the 2018-19 school year.